WALDVOGEL LAB

 I am a passionate biologist and always curious to learn and understand how the environment shapes the evolution of populations/species/biodiversity.
 For my research, I combine genomics data analysis with field work and common garden experiments.

-The devastating impact of global climate change and land-use change on biodiversity concerns me a lot and so this topic is revealed in most of my research.
-In addition to this scientific perspective, I am aiming at an ecological and sustainable way of living and working for the group, myself and my family.
+The devastating impact of global change on biodiversity concerns me a lot and so this topic is revealed in most of my research.
+In addition to this scientific perspective, I am aiming at an ecological, healthy and sustainable way of living and working for the group, myself and my family.

 Picture